 What do you enjoy most about the subject area of Education and why should students study it?

 “I love the multidisciplinary nature of education.
 The sheer complexity of an educational practice fascinates me (and scares me).
-As a good educator, you need to have a good awareness of the disciplines of philosophy, sociology and psychology, and an understanding of how these fit historically and politically into any decision you make.
+As a good educator, you need to have a sound awareness of the disciplines of philosophy, sociology and psychology, as well as an understanding of how these fit historically and politically into any decision you make.

 "As an educator, you can have a profound effect on someone else’s life and it is so important that those of us studying education always reflect upon this.
 Each area of the Education Studies programme works on teasing out these issues, so when students are ready to enter employment in a range of educational situations, they feel confident to make the best decisions they can for the people they work with and for.”

 What skills do Education courses give you, and how can they help students in their careers?